1. What is Stainless Steel?

 (iron).
 Yes, it can stain, discolour and rust given the right circumstances.
 To make iron stainless, nickel and

-chronium are added in certain quantities, depending on the purpose for use and the qualities required.
-The
+chromium are added in certain quantities, depending on the purpose for use and the qualities required.

-more chronium added to the mix the softer the alloy becomes - something not desireable in a surgical
+The more chromium added to the mix the softer the alloy becomes - something not desirable in a surgical

 instrument.
 Given that, quality medical stainless steel alloy is a very specific, narrowly defined mix.
 A further

 aspect of making steel 'stainless' is a repeated process of extracting surface impurities - mainly minerals.

 Plus the final high polish of the finished instrument puts a minute protective coating on it, also very important

 to make the instrument 'stainless'.
 Whether the final product is highly polished or mat finished will make no

 2. How a stainless steel instrument is processed and finished?